adidshaft/SovereignLifeOS/README.md

 ---

+## 🏗️ Architecture & Tech Stack

+This project uses a **Hybrid Native/Rust** architecture ("The Brain & The Body").
+We bypass traditional web APIs in favor of a direct-to-network approach.

+---

 ## 🏗️ Tech Stack & Architecture

 This project is a hybrid masterpiece, combining low-level systems programming with high-level mobile experiences and decentralized cloud infrastructure.